vatozZ/Extended_Target_Tracking/README.md

 # Extended_Target_Tracking

-## Extended Target Tracking Algorithms Implementation for both Simulation and Real World Application
+This repository contains Extended Target Tracking Algorithms Implementation for both Simulation and Real World Application using Python.
+(C++ and MATLAB codes will also be updated in this repository.)

-Random Matrix Based Model Implemented using Ellipsoidal - Circlar Contour Mesurement Model:
+Random Matrix Based Model Implemented using Ellipsoidal - Circlar Contour Mesurement Model: -> Random_Matrix_Based_ETT.py
-Random_Matrix_Based_ETT.py